 Did you know…

-- As women get older physical changes can lead to vaginal dryness which may affect sex life and lead to relationship difficulties
+- As women get older physical changes can lead to vaginal dryness, which may affect sexual function and cause relationship difficulties

 - Up to 40% of postmenopausal women experience vaginal dryness during the menopause (vaginal atrophy)

 - Only 20 – 25% of women with symptoms seek medical help

 - 50% of people over 70 are sexually active

 - Some women have better sex after the menopause with no concerns regarding unplanned pregnancy!

 After the menopause many women experience urogenital problems such as vaginal dryness, itching, discomfort especially in relation to sexual activity and urinary incontinence.

 The information below will help to explain some of these problems.

 Vaginal Atrophy: vaginal dryness, soreness and painful sex

 Without the production of estrogen by the ovaries, the skin and supporting tissues of the vulva (“lips”) and vagina become thin and less elastic.
 This is a common consequence of the menopause and the majority of women will experience symptoms of one form or another.
 Vaginal dryness is commonly the first reported symptom, due to a reduction in urogenital mucus production.